-This section summarizes key disclosure regarding the New York State and Local Retirement System (NYSLRS or the "Systems") and the Common Retirement Fund (CRF) which holds its assets.
-Greater detail, including the independent auditor's report, is included in NYSLRS' Comprehensive Annual Financial Report (NYSLRS' CAFR) for the fiscal year ended March 31, 2010.
-A copy of NYSLRS' CAFR and Asset Listing, as well as the NYSLRS' CAFR for each of the six prior fiscal years is available on the Comptroller's web site.
-The Actuary's Annual Reports to the Comptroller issued from 2007 through 2010 are also available on the internet.
-Copies of these reports and benefit plan booklets may be accessed at www.osc.state.ny.us/retire/publications.
-OSC anticipates that the independent audit of NYSLRS' FY 2011 will be completed in July 2011.
-The NYSLRS' CAFR for the fiscal year ending on March 31, 2011 will be available on the OSC website on September 30, 2011.
+This section summarizes key information regarding the New York State and Local Retirement System ("NYSLRS" or the "Systems") and the Common Retirement Fund ("CRF"), a pooled investment vehicle in which the assets of the Systems are held and invested.
+Greater detail, including the independent auditor's report for the fiscal year ending March 31, 2011, is included in NYSLRS' Comprehensive Annual Financial Report ("NYSLRS' CAFR") for the fiscal year ended March 31, 2011.
+The Systems Actuary's Annual Report to the Comptroller on Actuarial Assumptions - the contents of which explain the methodology used to determine employer contribution rates to the Systems - issued from 2007 through 2011, as well as NYSLRS' CAFR and Asset Listing, the NYSLRS' CAFR for each of the seven prior fiscal years, and benefit plan booklets describing how each of the Systems' tiers works are all available and can be accessed at www.osc.state.ny.us/retire/publications.
+The NYSLRS' CAFR for the fiscal year ending March 31, 2012 will be available on the OSC website by September 30, 2012.